pymor/pymor/docs/source/tutorial-rb.rst

 :meth:`weak greedy <pymor.algorithms.greedy.weak_greedy>` algorithm for our problem at hand.

 In order to do so, we need to be able to build a reduced-order model with an appropriate error estimator.
-For the given thermal block problem we can use :class:`~pymor.reductors.coercive.CoerciveRBReductor`:
+For the given (linear coercive) thermal block problem we can use :class:`~pymor.reductors.coercive.CoerciveRBReductor`:

 .. jupyter-execute::